-- Mark Peatey Director
+Mark Peatey Director

   The Audit and Risk Management Committee has a formal operating charter that can be found in the Corporate Governance Section of ITL’s website.
-The Audit and Risk Management Committee meets at least four times each year.
+The Audit and Risk Management Committee meets regularly three to four times each year.

   In accordance with the Audit and Risk Management Committee charter, the Committee’s responsibilities are to: